-As an organisation, we need to be aware of the lawful bases for processing data.
+As an organisation, we need to be aware of the lawful basis for processing data.
 At least one of these must apply whenever we process personal data:

-(a) Consent: the individual has given clear consent for you to process their personal data for a specific purpose.

-(b) Contract: the processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering into a contract.

-(c) Legal obligation: the processing is necessary for you to comply with the law (not including contractual obligations).

-(d) Vital interests: the processing is necessary to protect someone's life.

-(e) Public task: the processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law.
+- a) Consent: the individual has given clear consent for you to process their personal data for a specific purpose. - b) Contract: the processing is necessary for a contract you have with the individual, or because they have asked you to take specific steps before entering into a contract. - c) Legal obligation: the processing is necessary for you to comply with the law (not including contractual obligations). - d) Vital interests: the processing is necessary to protect someone's life. - e) Public task: the processing is necessary for you to perform a task in the public interest or for your official functions, and the task or function has a clear basis in law.

-In the main for the OFPCC, we would process data where people have given us their consent and where we have a legal obligation to do so.
+The OFPCC mainly processes data where people have given us their consent and where we have a legal obligation to do so.
+There may be occasions where this may not be the case, if in doubt ask the Governance Team for guidance.